 Great websites need winning product pages to perform to their maximum potential.
 Competition has not been higher than it is today in any niche.
 Hence, having a great product page could be the key for your business to have higher conversion rates and better sales in the future.

 Knowing the importance of a successful product page is the first step.
-The basic idea of the following tips comes down to two points: SEO (search engine optimisation) and conversion optimisation.
+The basic idea of the following tips comes down to two points: SEO (search engine optimization) and conversion optimization.

 Having creative and more detailed product descriptions will be helpful for your customers to understand more about your product.
 If you own a general e-commerce website, it is very likely that you and your competition sell similar (if not the same) products.